bragamat/fiap_3aoj_flutter/README.md

 ---

 ## 3. Firebase Integration 👑
-We used firebase auth integration;
+We used firebase ecosystem to authenticate and manage our users; Firebase Auth
+- Firebase Core;
+- Firebase Auth;

 ---